The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Non-operating income and expenses include: See further: Extraordinary income includes:

-• the cost of tangible assets remaining from the write-off of assets that are unusable for restoration and further use, i.e. fixed assets.
+• the cost of material assets remaining from the write-off of assets unsuitable for restoration and further use, i.e. fixed assets.

-Extraordinary expenses arise as the consequences of extraordinary circumstances of the economic activity of the enterprise (floods, fires, accidents, or nationalization of property, etc.)
+Extraordinary expenses arise as a consequence of extraordinary circumstances in the economic activity of an enterprise (floods, fires, accidents, or nationalization of property, etc.)

-Operating, non-operating and extraordinary financial results, as a rule, are not planned...
-Therefore, the main method of their analysis is to compare their actual value for the reporting period with the amounts for the previous reporting periods, i.e. study of the dynamics of these quantities.
-When analyzing for each type (item) of these incomes (profits) and expenses (losses), it is necessary to find out the reasons for their occurrence, establish whether measures were taken to pay off the debt in a timely manner, identify the persons guilty of missing the statute of limitations, etc.
+Operating, non-operating and extraordinary financial results, as a rule, are not planned.
+Therefore, the main method of their analysis is to compare their actual value for the reporting period with the amounts for previous reporting periods, i.e. study of the dynamics of these quantities.
+When analyzing for each type (item) of these incomes (profits) and expenses (losses), it is necessary to find out the reasons for their occurrence, establish whether measures were taken to repay the debt in a timely manner, identify those responsible for missing the statute of limitations, etc.

 Analysis of non-operating financial results makes it possible to assess the organization of the functioning of marketing and financial services, as well as the degree of compliance with contractual discipline.

-At the end of the analysis, specific measures should be developed to reduce or even completely prevent losses from non-operating transactions.
+At the end of the analysis, specific measures should be developed aimed at reducing or even completely preventing losses from non-operating operations.

-The analysis of the formation of profit should be completed with a summary calculation of the reserves for increasing profit, identified as a result of the analysis.
+The analysis of profit generation should be completed with a summary calculation of the reserves for increasing profits identified as a result of the analysis.

-The main reserve for profit growth is a decrease in the cost of manufactured and sold products.
+The main reserve for profit growth is reducing the cost of manufactured and sold products.

 The process of formation and distribution of enterprise profits

-The amount of profit remaining at the disposal of the enterprise (net profit) is influenced primarily by the amount of taxable profit, as well as the income tax rate.
+The amount of profit remaining at the disposal of the enterprise (net profit) is influenced primarily by the amount of taxable profit, as well as the profit tax rate.

-If taxable profit changes, then the amount of net profit changes in the opposite direction.
-So, with an increase in the amount of taxable profit, the amount of profit remaining at the disposal of the enterprise will decrease.
+If taxable profit changes, then net profit changes in the opposite direction.
+Thus, with an increase in the amount of taxable profit, the amount of profit remaining at the disposal of the enterprise will decrease.

-In the case of income taxed at rates different from the income tax rate, these incomes are deducted from gross profit when determining the amount of taxable income.
-The considered types of income, with the exception of taxes, increase the amount of profit remaining at the disposal of the enterprise.
+With respect to income taxed at rates other than the corporate income tax rate, such income is deducted from gross income when determining the amount of taxable income.
+The types of income under consideration, excluding taxes, increase the amount of profit remaining at the disposal of the enterprise.

 When analyzing the use of profit, it is necessary to compare its actual distribution for the reporting period with the distribution provided for in the financial plan of the enterprise, as well as with the corresponding data for previous periods, that is, in dynamics.
-Based on the analysis of the use of profit, conclusions can be drawn about the need for changes in its use in order to achieve optimal ratios between the individual directions of its distribution.
+Based on the analysis of the use of profit, conclusions can be drawn about the need for changes in its use in order to achieve optimal relationships between individual areas of its distribution.

-The constituent documents of each organization determine the procedure for using the net profit remaining after the payment of taxes to the budget, as well as the list of funds formed from this profit.
+The constituent documents of each organization determine the procedure for using the net profit remaining after making tax payments to the budget, as well as the list of funds formed from this profit.

-In the process of analyzing the use of profit, the following main tasks should be solved:
+In the process of analyzing the use of profits, the following main tasks should be solved:

-• to establish how the amounts and specific weights of specific areas of profit use have changed in comparison with the financial plan and the values of the previous period;
+• establish how the amounts and shares of specific areas of profit use have changed compared to the financial plan and values of the previous period;

-• analyze the formation and use of reserve capital and other special funds;
+• carry out an analysis of the formation and use reserve capital and other special funds;

-• identify ways to optimize the use of profits and the main activities aimed at improving the use of profits.
+• determine ways to optimize the use of profits and the main activities aimed at improving the use of profits.

-In the process of formation and use of special purpose funds at the expense of the profit remaining at the disposal of the organization, the stimulating role of profit is carried out.
+In the process of formation and use of special-purpose funds, at the expense of profits remaining at the disposal of the organization, the stimulating role of profit is exercised.

-When analyzing special funds, the following issues should be considered:
+When analyzing special funds, the following questions should be considered:

 • change in the amount of funds allocated to special funds;

-• the influence of individual factors on a given amount;
+• the influence of individual factors on this amount;

-• the procedure for using the funds of special funds for the relevant purposes;
+• the procedure for using funds from special funds for appropriate purposes;

-• how do the amounts of deductions from net profit to special funds and the amount of use of the funds of these funds change in dynamics, i.e. over time;
+• how do the amounts of deductions from net profit to special funds and the amount of use of funds from these funds change over time, i.e. over time;

 • what are the reserves for optimizing the size of special funds and their use.